qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 With [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/products/kubernetes-service), you can start developing and deploying cloud-native apps in Azure, datacenters, or at the edge.
 Get unified management and governance for on-premises, edge, and multicloud Kubernetes clusters.
 Interoperate with Azure security, identity, cost management, and migration services.

-**To setup Qdrant Hybrid Cloud on Azure**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
-Then, consult your platform's managed Kubernetes instructions below.
+First, consult your platform's managed Kubernetes instructions below.
+Then, **to setup Qdrant Hybrid Cloud on Azure**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Azure Kubernetes Service